Earth Notes: Enphase AC Battery Grid-connected Storage in Our UK Home: ReviewUpdated 2019-05-31 18:17 GMT.

 It shows very fine control regulating imports/exports to within a few watts either way (typically under 5W) within its range, which is much better than the competition.
 It is also relatively easy to extract detailed real-time stats from the device locally, to capture and analyse later.

 The ability to integrate it with other 'smart' elements by being able to remotely command it to hoard energy at some times for example.
-And the ability to absorb peak loads such as the kettle (3kW, typically 30--60Wh per use).
+And the ability to absorb even brief high loads such as the kettle (3kW, typically 30--60Wh per use).

 2018-07-18: Deposit Down